How Long Does It Take To Get Money After A Settlement?

-Most Personal Injury Settlements Finalize In Less Than Six Weeks
+Most Personal Injury Settlements Finalize in Less Than Six Weeks

 Regrettably, the settlement process is more involved than the insurer popping a check in the mail.